MHH-RCUG/Wochenende/README.md

 `wget https://github.com/MHH-RCUG/wochenende/archive/master.zip`
 2. Create a conda environment for the pipeline.
 `conda create -n wochenende -c conda-forge -c bioconda bwa trimmomatic prinseq samtools=1.8 ncurses r-base64 sambamba fastuniq fastqc ea-utils bbmap fastp minimap2`
-3. Install all the other tools. (tools marked with an asterik are not necessarily needed)
+3. Install all the other tools.
    - ABRA2
-4. Edit the configuration section of run_Wochenende.py to set the paths to the tools and reference sequences.
+4. Edit the configuration section of `run_Wochenende.py` to set the paths to the tools and reference sequences.
-5. Remember to activate the conda environment before trying to use the pipeline.
+5. Activate the conda environment before running the pipeline.
+`source activate wochenende`

 ## List of Tools